fabiocaccamo/django-admin-interface/README.md

 #django-admin-interface
-django-admin-interface is a modern **flat admin interface customizable by the admin itself**.
+django-admin-interface is a modern **responsive flat admin interface customizable by the admin itself**.

 You can use the builtin **django-theme** or create your own and **customize** **title, logo and colors**.